 The innocent woman, however, gave birth to the child and to others thereafter.

+No, of course not.
 The closing words of the chapter show that this law applied only to the case of an adulterous woman.
 Men in ancient Israel could marry more than one wife and have concubines too.
-Only in the case of another man’s wife could he commit adultery.
+Only in the case of another man’s wife was it considered to be adultery.

 Such trials by ordeal were common in the ancient world in cases of inﬁdelity.
 The ceremony recorded here is notable for its leniency in comparison with the ﬁerce ordeals prescribed in surrounding countries, and also for the fact that it was more likely to result in a verdict of innocence whereas the others were certainly weighted in the direction of guilt.